Blue Cave & Hvar Tour

-Jump on speedboat for an early morning exciting 90 minutes ride to Biševo Island and the Blue cave visit from Split.
+Jump on speedboat for an early morning exciting 90 minutes ride to Biševo Island and the Blue cave trip from Split.
 We will arrive around 09:30h, just in time for memorable scenery when the sunlight reflects through the sea and illuminates the entire cave in aquamarine blue light.
 Listen the story from official local guide of how the cave was discovered and what makes the magic.

 Afterwards we stop on Budikovac island for a longer swim on hidden white pebble beach with turquoise sea color.